Televisions

 Televisions are listed as covered products under the Energy Policy and Conservation Act (EPCA), but the statute does not require a standard.
 Moreover, EPCA does not require DOE to undertake rulemakings with regard to televisions according to a prescribed schedule.
 Instead EPCA provides the Secretary of Energy with discretion to establish an energy conservation standard for televisions by rule.
 42 U.S.C.
 6295(l)(3)

 DOE adopted a test procedure for televisions on June 29, 1979.
 (44 FR 37938) The test procedure, previously 10 CFR subpart B, Appendix H, was appropriate for measuring the energy efficiency of only analog televisions.
 The Digital Television Transition and Public Safety Act of 2005, required the Federal Communications Commission to terminate all licenses for full-power television stations in the analog television service and to require them to stop broadcasting in analog by June 13, 2009.
 Accordingly, DOE repealed the test procedure on October 20, 2009.
-(74 FR 53640) DOE is currently conducting a test procedure rulemaking.
+(74 FR 53640) DOE conducted a test procedure rulemaking that established a new test procedure for televisions.

 Helpful Links and Contact Information